ryzokuken/mf2-docs/guide-v2.md

 #### Literals

 In the example above, `long` is a _literal_.
 Literals can appear in various contexts in an MF2 message.
 For example, the right-hand side (part appearing to the right of an '=' sign) of an option can be either a variable or a literal.
-You can tell that it's a literal in this case because it doesn't belong with `$`.
+You can tell that it's a literal in this case because it doesn't begin with `$`.
 Rarely, literals have to be quoted (enclosed in `|` / `|` characters).

 #### Functions